 The flat surface fits snugly against walls or other flat surfaces, saving space.
 They are often used in applications where space is a concern, such as building curtain walls, machine frames, and shelving.

-Advantages and Disadvantages of Round Tubes:
+Advantages and Limitations of Round Tubes:

 1) Advantages